fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 I always run Pi-Hole bare metal as a personal preference, so I'll be giving instructions for something I haven't used myself.
 Maybe I'll spin up some containers and test it out, but for now... let me know how it goes.

-I'm going to suggest using <a href="https://github.com/chriscrowe/docker-pihole-unbound" target="_blank">Chris Crowe's project</a> for running both Pi-Hole and Unbound either in one or two containers.
+I'm going to suggest using <a href="https://github.com/chriscrowe/docker-pihole-unbound" target="_blank" data-umami-event="setup-pihole-chris-crowe">Chris Crowe's project</a> for running both Pi-Hole and Unbound either in one or two containers.

 This `compose.yaml` should get you going as a starting point: